 Brenda was the Product Stewardship Manager for Delphi, a global supplier to the automotive and heavy machinery market.
 Under her tenure, Delphi reported complex material compliance data on hundreds of thousands of parts successfully.
 She also created an internal Conflict Minerals cross-functional team leading Delphi to be named as the Number One automotive component supplier in the 2015 Assent Conflict Minerals rating. (http://www.assentcompliance.com/conflict-mineral-benchmarking-study/ )

-As BCubed Consulting, Brenda has worked with OEMs and suppliers individually and through industry group on projects to keep strategies on course and stay up-to-date on the latest negotiations between industry and global government enforcement bodies.
-She can do a quick gap analysis or help you put a team together and train them in their roles, develop compliance assurance processes and provide legislative updates as needed.
+As BCubed Consulting, the staff has worked with OEMs and suppliers individually and through industry group on projects to keep strategies on course and stay up-to-date on the latest negotiations between industry and global government enforcement bodies.
+Brenda can do a quick gap analysis or help you put a team together and train them in their roles, develop compliance assurance processes and provide legislative updates as needed.
 Brenda has stayed current in the activities of multiple industries and has participated in advocacy, industry guidance and expert group activities.
 BCubed is one of the top contributors to the automotive REACH Task Force for chemical product data issues, such as supply chain confidentiality concerns, full disclosure versus compliance statements as examples.
-Brenda is considered an expert on material content of electronics assemblies and is also involved with multi-industry groups addressing human rights topics through critical material sourcing such as Conflict Minerals.
-She understands how to work with both large & small firms and how a right-sized virtual team can create efficiencies.
+BCubed personnel are considered experts on material content of electronics assemblies and is also involved with multi-industry groups addressing human rights topics through critical material sourcing such as Conflict Minerals.
+They understand how to work with both large & small firms and how a right-sized virtual team can create efficiencies.

 Brenda Baney, Product Stewardship Expert